katiemhughes/portfolio-site/blogposts/skeleton-loaders.md

 date: '2023-07-26'
 ---

 In the User Experience world, loading screens are becoming increasingly more important.
 Let's face it - users' attention spans are shortening because of über-short TikTok videos, Facebook and Instagram reels.
 So, say we have a scenario where your web app needs some time to load - say, for example, when we are fetching some blog posts from an API.
 How do we keep the user's attention for long enough before they click off the page?
-Meet the humble **Skeleton Loader**.
+Meet the humble Skeleton Loader.

 ## So what even is a skeleton loader?